 Courtship dances of newly-paired albatross and well-established pairs can be seen only between April and December.
 The closer to the end of that period you’ll see the courtship of pairs who did not breed that year but are still practicing, normally peaking in October.

 5. The Islands Were Originally Colonized for ‘Big Business’

-It’s interesting that a business reason, is the one that moved Ecuador to colonize the Galapagos because prior to this venture, Galapagos Islands had no ownership, they were no man’s land.
-It was only because of the orchil business potential that Ecuador decided to put the flag on these remote islands on February 12 of 1832.
+It’s interesting that a business reason is the one that moved Ecuador to colonize the Galapagos because prior to this venture, the Galapagos Islands had no ownership, they were no man’s land.
+It was only because of the orchil business potential that Ecuador decided to put the flag on these remote islands on February 12, 1832.
 However, by 1879, the global market for plant-based orchil dye had crashed, and the business venture crashed along with it.
 Tourism on the island didn’t really start until 1934.